 Where children are not learning their key words quickly enough, they are given the opportunity to do precision monitoring with one of our skilful TAs.
 This involves rapid sight reading of a few key words until they are secure and then the words are duly changed for new ones.
 This occurs daily and really makes a difference to the fluency of a child’s reading.

 Where a child is struggling with the decoding aspect of reading, this, is in the first instance, is addressed by careful grouping of children for phonics learning which takes place daily for all children and is a discrete unit of learning.

 Where the need is more complex, children are given the opportunity to do the ‘Reading Recovery’ programme which is a more holistic approach, supporting the children to apply phonics and derive understanding of texts.
 Some children will also use the ‘Read, Write, Inc.’ programme.

 Both of these interventions are delivered on a one-to-one basis and monitored for effectiveness regularly.

 At Great Kimble, we pride ourselves on achieving good outcomes in reading for our children.
 But we appreciate that reading is not just a functional necessity of our society.
 We also strive to encourage the enjoyment of reading.
 For this purpose, we review the content of book stock in the library and encourage children to try new books.
 Children at Great Kimble have the opportunity, once a week, to visit the library.
-This is when they share the books which they have chosen from the library and make recommendations to their classmates.
-We showcase one book from each class every week and the reader and book are photographed and put on display along with the reader’s reason for recommendation.
-These are kept in a file for children to access should they be unsure of what book they might like.
+In Reception this is where the children have the opportunity to choose a book to borrow and share it with other children and an adult.
+They also share a range of stories from the library and are encouraged to talk about them.
+In KS1 pupils have the opportunity to borrow and share books from the library one lunch break per week.
 Friends of Kimble often make helpful suggestions about good books to have in the library: please do make your suggestions known so we can keep books current.